Massacre Ghat: The siege

 This Ghat has become historically important since the Indian Sepoy Mutiny of 1857.
 On 27 June 1857, Kanpur (then spelled as Cawnpore) saw one of the grimmest stories of Indian history of independence.
-Around 300 British men, women and children were murdered at the Satti Chaura Ghat, later gaining identification as Massacre Ghat.
+Around 200 British men, women and children were murdered at the Satti Chaura Ghat, later gaining identification as Massacre Ghat.
 Those who escaped the brutal fate that day were later killed at the Bibighar Massacre.
-The rebellion was believed to be led by Nana Sahib of Peshwa from which the Ghat was renamed as Nana Rao Ghat.
+The rebellion was believed to be led by the Peshwa Nana Sahib from which the Ghat was renamed as Nana Rao Ghat.